Optical Print Centering

 Sometimes optical centering results in the top margin being narrower than the sides.
 In that case, you will probably want to use one of the other centering options.

 When using fractions, the rounding error may have undesirable effects such as making the vertical mat space visibly smaller than the horizontal.
 If the true value is closer to the 1/32nd position between two 1/16ths, the fraction is marked with a “+” (above the fraction) or “-” (below the fraction), so 1/32 accuracy may be used.
-(For example, 5 7/16 + is 5 15/32; 4 1/8 - is 4 3/32.)
+(For example, 5 7/16 + is close to 5 15/32; 4 1/8 - is close to 4 3/32.)